denoland/manual/vscode_deno.md

 server protocol.
 This helps ensure that the information you get about your code aligns to how that code will work when you try to run it under the Deno CLI.

-The Deno extension is installed like other extension in vscode, by browsing the extensions in vscode and choosing to install the _Deno_ extension.
+The Deno extension is installed like other extensions in vscode, by browsing the extensions in vscode and choosing to install the _Deno_ extension.
 Or if you have vscode installed, you can view the extension
 [via this link](vscode:extension/denoland.vscode-deno) and install it if you